 - i.
 Vehicle Operating Cost will be at its minimum; - ii.
 It will provide an efficient and time saving route; and - iii.
 Massive impact of the project on land use will surely help in the progress of area and local people, as employment and business will be generated in vicinity by the implementation of the project.
-Construction of project will involve land acquisition and facilities for rest areas, tuck shops etc. which will create employment opportunities and boost commercial activities for the local people.
+Construction of project will involve land acquisition and facilities like rest areas/tuck shops will be developed, which will cause involvement of local; people in construction opportunities and chances of commercial activities will increase.